picocms/Pico/_docs/contribute.md

 You want to contribute to Pico?
 We really appreciate that!
 You can help make Pico better by [contributing code][PullRequests] or [reporting issues][Issues], but please take note of our [contribution guidelines][ContributionGuidelines].
 In general you can contribute in three different areas:

 1. Plugins & Themes: You're a plugin developer or theme designer?
 We love you guys!
-You can find tons of information about how to develop plugins and themes at [{{ site.base_url }}/development/][PluginDocs].
+You can find tons of information about how to develop plugins and themes at [{{ site.github.url }}/development/][PluginDocs].
 If you have created a plugin or theme, please add it to our [Wiki][], either on the [plugins][WikiPlugins] or [themes page][WikiThemes].
 Doing so, we may select and promote your plugin or theme on [our website][OfficialPlugins] as officially supported!

 2. Documentation: We always appreciate people improving our documentation.
 You can either improve the [inline user docs][EditInlineDocs] or the more extensive [user docs on our website][EditUserDocs].
 You can also improve the [docs for plugin and theme developers][EditDevDocs].
 Simply fork Pico from [GitHub][], change the Markdown files and open a [pull request][PullRequests].